-Understand Ableism, Unconscious Bias, and Microaggressions – or face the consequences
+Understand ableism, unconscious bias, and microaggressions – or face the consequences

 Harmful behavior can come in many forms – both obvious and more subtle.
 “In a nutshell, ignoring the direct and indirect comments, actions, and behaviors will result in legal action at some point; it’s simply a matter of when – not if,” says Karen Oakey, director of human resources at Fracture.
 Legal action isn’t the only harmful effect, however.
-“Leading up to legal action, your organization will have increased turnover, low morale, and a toxic work environment resulting in lower levels of productivity, collaboration, innovation, and ideation.
-These are all ingredients to a recipe for business failure.”

 ableism, unconcious bias 556x400What is ableism?

 Roughly one-quarter of adults in the United States have some type of disability.
-Despite this relatively substantial figure, many people become uncomfortable around someone with a disability and can view the individual as inferior.
-Discrimination or prejudice against a person with a disability is known as ableism.
+Many people become uncomfortable around someone with a disability.

 Job candidates with disabilities may be seen as less capable, even with stellar qualifications.
-Employers also may resist hiring for fear accommodations will prove too difficult or that the person’s presence will make customers uneasy.

-Ableism injustices often arise in less blatant – but nevertheless hurtful – forms.
 Colleagues may, intentionally or not, treat the individual more like a child than a peer, look at him with pity, or make intrusive inquiries about medical history.
-If the disability is not highly apparent, coworkers may question “how disabled” the person truly is or wonder aloud if someone is trying to gain certain privileges.

 What is unconscious bias?

 Most folks genuinely try hard to avoid stereotyping or treating others differently solely because of a factor such as gender, race, religion, or disability.
-Despite efforts though, prejudice can occur outside of one’s awareness.
+Despite efforts, though, prejudice can occur outside of one’s awareness.
 These underlying assumptions or attitudes are known as unconscious bias.

 A few of the ways in which unconscious bias (also known as implicit bias) shows up in the workplace include: